-The Nomination and Sustainability Committee consists of a Chairperson, who is an independent and non-executive member of the Board, the Chairman of the Board of Directors and a minimum of two independent and non-executive members of the Board.
+The Nomination and Sustainability Committee consists of a Chairperson, who is an independent and non-executive member of the Board, preferably the Lead Independent Director; the other members are the Chairman of the Board of Directors and a minimum of two independent and non-executive members of the Board.
 The Nomination and Sustainability Committee oversees the long-term succession planning of the Board, establishes the principles and criteria for the selection of candidates to the Board, performs a regular gap analysis, selects candidates for election or re-election to the Board and prepares a proposal for the Board's decision.

-The nomination process for the Board of Directors is highly structured and seeks to ensure a balance of necessary competencies and an appropriate diversity of its members.
+The nomination process for the Board of Directors is highly structured and long-term and seeks to ensure a balance of relevant competencies and an appropriate diversity of its members over time.
+The NSC regularly reviews the Company's skills and diversity grid (see 3.1. above).
 It ensures an appropriately wide net is cast on key successions.
 The candidates to the Board must possess the necessary profile, qualifications and experience to discharge their duties.
 Newly appointed Board members receive an appropriate introduction into the business and affairs of the Company and the Group.
 If required, the Nomination and Sustainability Committee arranges for further training.

 The Nomination and Sustainability Committee reviews, at least annually, the independence of the members of the Board as well as their outside mandates, and prepares the annual self-evaluation of the Board and its Committees.

 Furthermore, it reviews reports and gives advice on measures which ensure the long-term sustainability of the Company in its economic, social and environmental dimension and monitors the Company's performance against selected external sustainability indexes.
-It reviews the annual Nestlé in society report and discusses periodically how other material non-financial issues affect the Company's financial performance and how its long-term strategy relates to its ability to create shared value.
+It reviews the Company's commitments on environmental, social and governance aspects as well as the annual Nestlé in society report and discusses periodically how other material non-financial issues affect the Company's financial performance and how its long-term strategy relates to its ability to create shared value.
 It reviews as well the Company's shareholder base and other significant stakeholders and their material interests.
-It meets as frequently as necessary to fulfil its tasks and prepares the relevant in camera sessions of the Board of Directors.
+It meets as frequently as necessary to fulfil its tasks and prepares the relevant in camera sessions of the Board of Directors